 Health conditions, illnesses, surgeries and postpartum period are examples of times you need to avoid moderate to vigorous physical activity.
 Myomectomy is a surgical procedure that requires a certain recovery time.
 Talk to your doctor about exercise guidelines after this procedure.

 This procedure takes place under general anesthesia and it involves a incision in the lower abdomen.
 The surgeon will cut and separate and cut some tissue to get access to the fibroids.
-A myomectomy is a major abdominal surgery and it will take few weeks to months for your body to recover.
+A traditional myomectomy is a major abdominal surgery and it will take few weeks to months for your body to recover.

-Abdominal pain and discomfort is typically present seven to 10 days after a myomectomy and typical recovery time is four to six weeks.
+Abdominal pain and discomfort is typically present seven to 10 days after a myomectomy and typical recovery time is anywhere from two to six weeks and bending after a myomectomy may cause you some discomfort.
 However, this differs between individuals some people might recover in a few weeks, while others might need a couple months for a full recovery.

-Although you need to avoid vigorous exercise immediately after the surgery, the New York University Medical Center recommends that you get out of bed and walk as often as you can.
+Although you need to avoid vigorous exercise immediately after the surgery, the New York University Langone Medical Center recommends that you get out of bed and walk as often as you can.
 Walking will improve blood flow in your legs and helps prevent blood clots.

 You'll often need to wait two to six weeks before continuing vigorous physical activity after a myomectomy, according to the New York University Langone Medical Center.
 Start slowly with low-impact exercises such as walking, bicycling and hiking.